naaresa/SQL-Assignment-querry/README.md

-#  Wave SQL Analysis Project
+#  Wave Transaction SQL & Python Analysis Project

 This project contains a series of SQL queries developed to analyze user behavior, transaction volume, and agent activity within a digital financial services platform similar to Wave.